nivekcode/frontend-heroes/exercise-webdev-basics/README.md

 ## CSS

-At this point our page allready has some styles but the layout is not yet correct.
+At this point our page already has some styles, but the layout is not yet correct.
 Let's use some flexbox to fix this.
-Also we will use the CSS `:hover` selector to change the hover styles of our button.
-Again, go through the `TODO` items.
+Also, we will use the CSS `:hover` selector to change the hover styles of our button.
+Again, open `styles.css` file go through the `TODO` items.
 Once finished come back and continue with the JavaScript section.

 ## JavaScript